-The Museum Housed in a historic Old Fire Station is a „learning playground¾ where parents and children explore, imagine, and learn about our everyday world.
+The Museum, housed in the historic Old Fire Station, is a learning playground where parents and children explore, imagine, and learn about our everyday world.
 It sparks curiosity, encourages questions, and fosters creativity in children and adults through its exhibits and programs.

 Fuller Craft Museum

 The Fuller Craft Museum is the only museum in New England dedicated to unique contemporary craft works in glass, metal, wood, ceramic, and fiber.
 The museum, also the largest in southeastern Massachusetts, is located on 22 wooded acres overlooking Porter's Pond and D.W.
 Field Park in Brockton.